kogo59/The_Central_Caucasus_and_Bashan/chapters/04_Chapter.md

 unfortunate spread of civilisation has led them into imitations of Parisian costumes which, as they are out of date by at least three years, are likely to find but little favour in a Western eye.
-Large crinolines, of the stiffest make, were in full vogue, and a devoted husband — surely in his honeymoon —was seen on one occasion riding home, with his dagger and sword at his side, brandishing proudly in his hand an iron framework, destined to support the heavy skirts of his spouse.
+Large crinolines, of the stiffest make, were in full vogue, and a devoted husband — surely in his honeymoon — was seen on one occasion riding home, with his dagger and sword at his side, brandishing proudly in his hand an iron framework, destined to support the heavy skirts of his spouse.
 The only trace of local costume worn by the ladies, besides the